bookmasterreynie/Python-Project/README.md

 I am activly working on updating it beyond a basic launcher.

-The Fabric Launcher shows all your versions, but only successfully launches Fabric 1.21.1 at the moment
+The runtime launchers should run out of the box without extra installs, but the bare Fabric and launch versions require manual java downloads.
+Double-check your path in the file.

 Current Features in Progress:
   - Skin Loader